 Some Plants Don’t Play Well Together

-lazy busy & didn’t want to dig up & replant my small onion rows on either side of the green bean bed so I figured “eh, let’s see what happens”.
+I was busy & didn’t want to dig up & relocate my small onion rows near my green bean planting so I figured “eh, let’s see what happens”.

 My Favorite Garden Hacks